rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 ### getUiOptions<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()

 Get all passed options from ui:options, and ui:&lt;optionName>, returning them in an object with the `ui:` stripped off.
+Any `globalOptions` will always be returned, unless they are overridden by options in the `uiSchema`.

 #### Parameters

 - [uiSchema={}]: UiSchema<T, S, F> - The UI Schema from which to get any `ui:xxx` options
+- [globalOptions={}]: GlobalUISchemaOptions - The optional Global UI Schema from which to get any fallback `xxx` options

 #### Returns

-- UIOptionsType<T, S, F> An object containing all of the `ui:xxx` options with the stripped off
+- UIOptionsType<T, S, F> An object containing all of the `ui:xxx` options with the `ui:` stripped off along with all `globalOptions`

 ### getTemplate<Name extends keyof TemplatesType<T, S, F>, T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()